PerformanceIMMO/API/source/includes/_providerContacts.md

 Rest Navivation Links represent what it is possible to do with this resource.

-These different links below (except `self` that are mandatory) are optional in
+These different links below (except `self` that is mandatory) are optional in
 the response because of the specific state of the request done to retrieve this response.

 ex: state of the resource, rights of the user performing the request, etc...